AlexCue987/konsumers/README.md

 Consuming DailyWeather(date=2019-09-24, low=44, high=61)
 ```

-As we have seen, a `DailyWeather` daily aggregate is available as soon we know that we have consumed all the data for the day.
+As we have seen, a `DailyWeather` daily aggregate is available as soon as possible: when we know that we have consumed all the data for the day.

 For a complete working example, refer to `examples/basics/HighAndLowTemperature.kt`.
+There are other examples of resetting:

+`examples/advanced/GroceriesToBags.kt`
+`examples/advanced/ValuesToRanges.kt`
+`examples/advanced/WarmingCooling.kt`

 # Consumers